gplepage/vegas/doc/source/tutorial.rst

       integ = vegas.Integrator(
         [[-2., 2.], [0, 2.], [0, 2.], [0., 2.]],
-        analyzer=reporter(),
         )

     Then the code above gives:

     .. literalinclude:: eg1c.out

-    |vegas| misses the peak completely in the first few iterations,
+    |vegas| misses the peak completely in the first two iterations,
-    giving estimates that are wrong (by 670,000 standard deviations!).
+    giving estimates that are completely
+    wrong (by 76 and 89 standard deviations!).
-    Some of its samples hit the peak's shoulders, so ``integ`` is eventually able to find it (by iterations 7--8), but the integrand estimates are wildly non-Gaussian before that point.
+    Some of its samples hit the peak's shoulders, so |vegas| is eventually able to find it (by iterations 7--8), but the integrand estimates are wildly non-Gaussian before that point.
 This results in a non-sensical final result, as